 Mental health and physical health are interconnected.
 For instance, depression and anxiety—or even the medications used to treat these conditions—can cause physical symptoms such as indigestion, sleep disturbances, and changes in appetite.

-Treating mental health separately from physical health not only results in poorer outcomes and higher medical costs, it also prolongs the stigma associated with mental health.
+Treating mental health separately from physical health not only results in poorer outcomes and higher medical costs, but it also prolongs the stigma associated with mental health.
 The cost for treating people with both mental health disorders and physical conditions is two to three times higher than those without coexisting illnesses.
 But by combining medical and behavioral health care services, the U.S. could save up to $67.8 billion a year.1

-We take medications for granted, but they are really complex.
+We take medications for granted, but they are extremely complex.
 They can positively impact one area of our health but negatively impact others.
-Having a qualified clinical pharmacist to look at the complete medication picture for an individual across all of their conditions and prescribers improves outcomes and reduces misaligned treatments.
+Having a qualified clinical pharmacist to look at the complete medication picture for an individual across all their conditions and prescribers improves outcomes and reduces misaligned treatments.

 Since the pandemic, depression and anxiety in adults are estimated to have increased by 25%.2 These mental health issues are associated with higher rates of disability, lower productivity and engagement at work, and unemployment.